AcTePuKc/codex-gui/gui_pyside6/README.md

 - **Agent Logger** – records prompts and responses to `agent_log.txt` when enabled.

 Some plugins rely on optional TTS backends.
 These dependencies are installed on demand via `ensure_backend_installed()` which detects your active virtual environment or falls back to `~/.hybrid_tts/venv`.

+## ❓ FAQ

+### Why was `~/.hybrid_tts/venv` created?

+When the launcher script doesn't find an active Python virtual environment, it initializes one at `~/.hybrid_tts/venv` (or `%USERPROFILE%\.hybrid_tts\venv` on Windows) for the optional text-to-speech backends.
+If you don't plan to use any TTS features, you can safely remove this directory.

 ## 🙏 Credits